 When looking up end-to-end journeys you might not find them available for sale on a ticket website; though that scenario is more likely for international journeys, particularly those with more than one change of train.

-The four main reasons for this are:
+The five main reasons for this are:

 (1) The route you want to take isn’t feasible as an end-to-end journey, primarily because it involves an overnight stop on route.

 (2) The ticket agent doesn’t have all the necessary journeys loaded on its back-end systems; no European train system is fully comprehensive.